ING Banner

 In general, this should only be necessary if a seven star calibration has to be performed, and this procedure is explained in detail in the Troubleshooting Guide.

-The observers could use their own observing scripts to observe a given sequence, given an object (ex. obj1) previously defined in the catalog, using standard observing commands (example of guiding with small dithering here: wfcsamplescript).
+Observers can use their own observing scripts to observe an object previously uploaded to the catalog using standard observing commands (example of guiding with small dithering is provided here: wfcsamplescript).

 sftp intobs@intdrpc1